Stalking and Harassment impacts on all areas of society

 How our Independent Stalking Advocacy team can help

 The Independent Stalking Advocacy team supports service users who are experiencing stalking.
-As part of Changing Pathways our service can also support victims who do not have a direct link to the person who is stalking them.
+As part of Changing Pathways offer, our service can also support victims who do not have a direct link to the person who is stalking them, such as an acquaintance..

-We are able to meet with you at a range of community sites near to your home or at our main outreach centre in Basildon.
+We are able to meet with you at a range of community sites or at our main outreach centre in Basildon.
 In addition to meeting in person, we offer a telephone and email support service.

-Our Independent Stalking Advocacy Caseworkers can connect you with other teams within our organisation where appropriate, and we can introduce you to partner agencies who may also support an element of your pathway to a new future.
+Our Independent Stalking Advocacy Caseworkers can make internal referrals to other teams within our organisation where appropriate, and we can introduce you to partner agencies who may also support an element of your pathway to a new future.

 How we can support other professionals